microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

 1. Access the **SonarQube** portal providing the DNS name suffixed by the port number.

-   >The default port for SonarQube is 9000.
+   {% include important.html content= "The default port for SonarQube is 9000.
 Copy the DNS name from the created Virtual Machine in Azure Portal as shown and append :9000 at the end.
-The final **SonarQube** URL will be **http://YOUR_DNS_NAME:9000**
+The final **SonarQube** URL will be **http://YOUR_DNS_NAME:9000**" %}

    ![](images/dns_name.png)